e-m-s-y/socket-event-forwarder/README.md

 ## Custom events

-- `transaction.confirmed` fired when a transaction is confirmed for an configurable amount of times.
+- `transaction.confirmed` fired when a transaction is confirmed for a configurable amount of times.
 [A demo can be found here.](https://radians.nl/realtime-transaction-confirmation-demo)

 ## Installation
 1 Add the plugin to your relay node.